Information about growth modelling for residential and business development across the district

 Growth Modelling

 The Council has been maintaining a Growth Model to predict future residential and business development across the district.
+The growth model comprises two parts, a Residential Growth Model (click here for the report), and a Business Growth Model (click here for the report).

+Our Growth Model spatially identifies capacity by analyzing a variety of data and making assumptions around the type of new development needed.
 Growth modelling helps us plan to ensure there is sufficient infrastructure and zoned land in the right location at the right time.

-Our Growth Model spatially identifies capacity by analysing a variety of data and making assumptions around the type of new development needed.

-Growth Model Data inputs
+Growth Model Data Inputs

 The following data is used as an input into our Growth Model:

-- The Profit margins for feasibility calculation
+• The Profit margins for feasibility calculation

-- The Population and household projection assumptions
+• The Population and household projection assumptions

-- The Dwelling utilisation
+• The Dwelling utilization

-- What sites to include as developable urban land and property (e.g. not council owned)
+• What sites to include as developable urban land and property (e.g. not council owned)

-- The Long-term changes in construction costs and house sales price
+• The Long-term changes in construction costs and house sales price

 Outputs